 Consider Fees

 Fees associated with international money transfers can significantly impact your bottom line.
 These include upfront fees, hidden fees, and exchange rate markups.
-Businesses can evaluate the different fees involved to choose the most cost-effective transfer method.
+Businesses can evaluate the fees involved to choose the most cost-effective transfer method.

 An exchange rate markup is an additional fee financial institutions add to the base exchange rate when converting currency, increasing the overall transaction cost.